qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - it does not allow me to delete my account please tell me how i can delete my account
 - please delete this email account
 - please delete my account i deleted the app but am now not able to delete my account please delete all data associated with my email address
-- cannot delete email
-- i cannot delete emails how can i delete
-- how do i delete this app
-- how do a delete an email
-- how do you delete of emails all at once
-- how do i delete all my emails
-- where is the delete all
-- delete all
-- delete all emails
-- how do i delete all these emails
-- cannot delete emails
-- i cannot delete my emails
-- how can i delete all my email all at once
-- how do i delete all my email
-- emails are not deleting
-- i have of of a emails on this account i need to delete all of
-- of just deleted
 - please delete my account i am unable to delete it using the delete account button within the app
 - i need to delete an account in my account
-- how do i delete all the emails i have
-- how do you delete all emails
-- all my email had been deleted
-- i have 30000 emails how can i delete all at once
-- how do i delete all email
-- how do i delete emails
 - i need to delete my account
 - i want to delete this account
 - i want to delete all google accounts